General Microstructure Factor Analysis of Diffusion MRI in Gray-Matter Predicts Cognitive Scores: Methods

 One source of confounding when regressing against parameters derived from finite brain regions is the partial volume effect, or partial voluming.
-This is expected to be most pronounced for isotropic volume fraction $f_\text{iso}$ but may also confound other NODDI parameter estimates (see Table \ref{tab:corrmats}).
-Indeed, previous work has revealed that DTI parameters, for instance, are susceptible to partial voluming, and it is suggested to control for region volume \cite{VOS20111566}.
-In the present work we achieve this by including a `weighted-average volume' (WAV) covariate for each subject.
-The weighted-average volume is computed as follows.
-For a given subject, we compute the volume of each region in voxels.
-Then, we sum over these volumes, weighing each regions by the corresponding coefficient of the first PCA component, i.e., the microstructure factor.
-Lastly, we normalize by the number of regions.
-More precisely, let $\mathbf{w}^{(1)}=(w^{(1)}_1,w^{(1)}_2, \cdots, w^{(1)}_N)$ for $N$ cortical regions, in our case 68, be the weights of the first PCA component.
-Then the weighted average volume is
+This is expected to be most pronounced for isotropic volume fraction $f_\text{iso}$ but may also confound other NODDI parameter estimates.
+Indeed, previous work has revealed that DTI parameters, for instance, are susceptible to partial voluming, and researchers have suggested controlling for region volume \cite{VOS20111566}.
+In the present work we achieve this by residualizing NODDI parameters over region volume, i.e., fitting an ordinary least-squares linear regression model with volume as predictor and microstructure parameter as response, and using the residuals of this model as input to our PCA pipeline.
+The regressions yielded average $r=-0.0513,-0.0949, 0.0634$ for ODI, $f_{\text{icvf}}$, and $f_{ \text{iso}}$ respectively .

-where $v_{s,i}$ is the volume of region $i$ for subject $s$.
-We emphasize that this definition implies that the weighted average volume depends on PCA component and thus on the particular microstructural parameter in question.